GiorgioMorales/GiorgioMorales/README.md

 ### Hi there 👋

-I am a PhD student in computer science at Montana State University and a current member of the Numerical Intelligent Systems Laboratory (NISL).
-I hold a BS in mechatronic engineering from the National University of Engineering, Peru, and an MS in computer science from Montana State University, USA.
-My research interests are Deep Learning, Explainable Machine Learning, Automated Machine Learning, Computer Vision, and Precision Agriculture.
+My name is Giorgio L. Morales Luna.
+I am a researcher specializing in Symbolic Regression, Explainable and Interpretable Machine Learning, and Uncertainty Quantification.
+I earned a Ph.D. in Computer Science at Montana State University under the supervision of Dr. John Sheppard, as a member of the Numerical Intelligent Systems Laboratory (NISL).
+I hold an M.S. in Computer Science from Montana State University and a B.S. in Mechatronic Engineering from the National University of Engineering in Peru.
+My research aims to advance transparent machine learning techniques that support scientific discovery, decision-making under uncertainty, and data-driven exploration across disciplines such as physics, biodiversity, and engineering.

-- 🔭 I’m currently working on the [On-Field Precision Experiment](https://sites.google.com/site/ofpeframework/home) project.
+- 🔭 I’m currently working at the [GREYC Laboratory](https://www.greyc.fr/en/laboratory/).
-- 🌱 I’m currently learning about Symbolic Regression and Bayesian Optimization.
+- 🌱 I’m currently learning about Uncertainty Quantification in Generative Models.
 - 😄 Pronouns: He/him/his.
 - ⚡ Fun fact: Birds are real.